 Staff try to improve their professional appreciation of their work by sharing in prayer and staff development exercises, and participate regularly in programs which enable them to collaborate with greater understanding in the MSC style of education at their school.

-Founded on love and built on love, schools MSC offer vision of hope a humankind, for which one to their members contribute as they grow strong in faith.
+Founded on love and built on love, MSC schools offer a vision of hope for humankind, one to which all their members can contribute as they grow strong in faith.